OctaviaProject/octaviaproject.github.io/_posts/2016-12-06-VanderMeer-Creative-sponsors-our-Summer-2017-program.md

 title: "VanderMeer Creative Sponsors our Summer 2017 Program"
 author: Meghan
 ---
-We have some exciting news to share!
-Our summer 2017 program has been fully sponsored by [VanderMeer Creative](http://vandermeercreative.com/), a project of editor Ann VanderMeer and author Jeff VanderMeer.
+We have some exciting news to share: Our summer 2017 program has been fully sponsored by [VanderMeer Creative](http://vandermeercreative.com/), a project of editor Ann VanderMeer and author Jeff VanderMeer.